 The good news is that many social media, such as Instagram and LinkedIn, are constantly looking for ways to improve account verification and remove fake users and bots from their platforms.
 However, one of the best tools they have to spot fake accounts is their users.
 If you come across a fake profile, here's how to report it on four of the main social media:

 If someone impersonates you, visit this page.
-If you spot a fake profile, click the button with three dots at the bottom of it profile and then "Find, support or report" or "Report page".
+If you spot a fake profile, click the three-dot button at the bottom of the profile picture, then “Find, Support or Report” or “Report Page”.

 You can report here.
 Or click the three dots next to the account name and follow the instructions.

-Click the three dots next to the account name, then click Report.
+Click on the three dots next to the account name and then click on “Report”.
 Or do click here to report an account representing you, your business, or your child.

-Click "More" under the account name, then "Report/Block" or "Report Abuse."
+Click “More” under the account name and then “Report/Block” or “Report Abuse”.

 The best antidote we have against scammers is to make our profile private and then thoroughly vet anyone who wants to follow us.
 If that's not possible, consider the above to stay safer online.